 One missing link between the two approaches is medical input.
 The judgment refers to the “history of [the mother’s] non-compliance or partial compliance with professionals”.
-Similarly Ms Green has pointed out that two independent psychologists with extensive experience of gender issues in children …were ignored and given no weight in the judgment”.
+Similarly Ms Green has pointed out that two independent psychologists with extensive experience of gender issues in children …were ignored and given no weight in the judgement”.

 However they find themselves in agreement concerning the inadequacy of local social services.
 Justice Hayden condemned the “naivety and professional arrogance” of the local social services for dismissing concerns about the mother’s parenting.
 However Ms Green contests Justice Hayden’s characterisation of the local social services as radically permissive.

 “In this case, the fact that Social Services repeatedly found no issues in the Mother’s parenting is a positive report, when all too often these agencies let families down.”

 “NHS waiting times are long and medical and social workers can be very obstructive”, she says, dispelling myths of uber-liberal state services.

 It is undeniable that youth referrals to gender clinics are nearly always spearheaded by parents, who have an unequalled ability to act for their children.

 It seems unhelpful for parents therefore that gender dysphoria isn’t covered in training for social workers, mental health and general practitioners, teachers, police or other professional bodies.
 A survey at the Royal College of Nurses this month revealed that only 14% of nursing staff said their current service was equipped to meet the needs of children who identified as transgender or non-binary.